genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 This enables you to define the data-retention policy.
 Data will be removed from the database where the defined criteria are fulfilled.

-Example: For the TRADE table, we could decide to keep allocated trades for 60 days, and 30 days for the rest.
+Example: For the TRADE table, you could decide to keep allocated trades for 60 days, and 30 days for the rest.

 To use this tool, you must have an _application_**-purger.kts* file in the application's config folder.
 Invoking the **PurgeTables** command will pick up all files that are found in the **$GENESIS_HOME/generated/cfg/** directory.

 In order to enable syntax highlighting and autocompletion for purger files, you must add **genesis-environment** as a dependency of your application's **-config** module.
 See simple examples below for purger definitions: